 - And more

-Jan Ali is as old as the sands of time - perhaps even older - he won't say so we don't know.
-When you enter the shop, Jan sits there quietly in the corner, assiduously making his repairs, and blends so well into the surrounds that most people don't even know he is there.
-He is a chameleon.
-Jan Ali has undertaken meticulous repair work here at The Persian Carpet for forty years and we consider ourselves very fortunate to have such an expert gracing us with his presence!
+Jan Ali is as old as the sands of time–perhaps even older.
+He won't say, so we don't know!
+When you enter the shop, Jan sits quietly in the corner, assiduously making his repairs, blending like a chameleon into his surroundings so well that most people don't even know he’s there.
+Jan Ali has undertaken the meticulous repair work here at The Persian Carpet for forty years and we consider ourselves very fortunate to have such an expert gracing us with his presence!